mouftan/Automate-Your-Recon/README.md

 # Recon
 You better have amass, subfinder and nmap installed on your machine.

-You cann add more tool if you want to
+You can add more tools if you want to.

 And D'ont forget the amass Config file.